dawickizer/qwicki/README.md

 Summary
 ----------

 This code base contains the starter code for a Phaser and BabylonJS game.
 It is integrated with a MEAN stack and it is Dockerized.
-The Phaser game is running client side with Angular and being served up on localhost:4200.
+The Phaser game and BabylonJS game is running client side with Angular and being served up on localhost:4200.
 Socket.io is also integrated at a base level.
-This is a good starting point for anyone who wants to create client side Phaser game while also being able to build a website around the game using the MEAN stack.
+This is a good starting point for anyone who wants to create client side Phaser game or BabylonJS game while also being able to build a website around the game using the MEAN stack.

 Run Locally
 -----------